hqmq/presentation-accidental-design/script.md

 Both of these things are important, but for me I had to do more than just read good design ideas.
 I had to get creative.

+## Get Creative
+The techniques I talked about in this story are only a few ways that you can get the creative parts of your brain involved in software design.
+There are many other ways that we didn't talk about today.
+These specific techniques have worked for me many times since then, but more important than the specific ways you come up with new ideas.
+Make time and effort to be creative and explore new ideas in your code every day.

+## Plan For Design Time
+We all know that "Big Design up Front" doesn't work.
+But not designing at all doesn't work either.
+In this particular project we got very lucky because the pacing of the project put the time for design right in our laps.

+In general you have to give yourself time to design throughout the life of your project.
+Take a little time up front to decide what general structure your project will take.
+If you need to get part of it done in a crunch, bet deliberate about leaving certain areas messy and change your testing style to support future improvement.

+Plan on spending an extra 4-6 hours on each additional feature or refinement for the first several months of a project so that you have time to take new ideas and try them out in the code.

+This lets you do your design at the time that you are familiar with the problem and the current implementation.
+You still have to take the time to design, but you can spread it out over the life of a project so that you don't plan things that never happen.

 ## Plan Time for Design
 Design of course is not free.
 It has a cost and spending time on design is not always the right decision.
 Certainly trying to make all your design decisions up front is a terrible idea, but never doing any design for a system that will need to be maintained long-term is equally terrible.